ThatRickHuang/HotStockBot/README.md

 # HotStockBot
-A Discord bot that utilizes slash commands to pull financial data from APIs about any stock.
+A Discord bot coded using JavaScript that utilizes slash commands to pull financial data from RESTFUL APIs about any stock.
 The bot then outputs the retrieved information into the Discord server

 # /close
 /close prompts for a ticker symbol, year, month, and day, and then displays the closing price on that date.